Everyone talks about these soft skills but what do they mean?

 We’ve talked a lot about soft skills in general and how they can be applied to different types of jobs, but there are some terms that crop up a lot that are never actually explained.

 Soft skills are personal attributes, those aspects of your personality that make you the best fit for certain activities.
-These are also sometimes referred to as your Emotional Intelligence or EQ (Emotional Intelligence Quotient) – as opposed to your IQ which refers directly to your innate logical intelligence and academic ability.
+Your Emotional Intelligence or EQ (Emotional Intelligence Quotient) refers to how you manage your emotions.
+This is in contrast to your IQ, which directly relates to your innate logical intelligence and academic ability.

 The following personal attributes can assist you when working with other people and complement your hard skills – the on-the-job experience and career training that you possess.